alexykn/sp/README.md

 *I do not know if I will ever manage to finish or maintain this, it is a bit much for one person as a side project.*

+**I'd be happy to if you report any bugs you find, I can't test everything myself and this will help immensly in getting this thing polished**

 ---

 ## Introduction